phloe/shavejs/readme.md

 ## Methods

 ### `helper`
-Add or get helper function.
+Add or get a helper function.
 ##### Arguments
 * `name` - (String) The name to register the helper function by.
 * `func` - (Function) The helper function.